brandonkal/linaria/docs/BASICS.md

 Like normal template literals, you can interpolate other expressions inside a template literal tagged with `css` or `styled`.

-If you try to interpolate an invalid value, you'll get an error at build-time.
+If you try to interpolate an invalid value, you'll get a build-time error.

 ### Basic interpolations